 Everyone seems to have their own list of things they want to see at WWDC, so I figured I should throw mine down on virtual paper too.
 I'll keep it short for you and mostly just include things that aren't on everyone else's lists.
 [Note: You may notice this is almost exactly like my list from last year, maybe I'll get more of my wishes granted this time around.]

-- they all get the 2017 update, adding curation etc.
+- ✅ (Partial, tvOS is the exception, of course.) they all get the 2017 update, adding curation etc.

 - (macOS only) allows more powerful (read non-sandboxed) apps back in the store.

 - commission rate change: 5% for apps sold via a deep link, 15% for apps sold via search/browse, 30% for apps sold via curation stories/app lists/features.

 - ability for devs to merge SKUs, i.e., combine X and X Lite into one app.
 Any user that had downloaded either now gets the merged version and the receipt lets the dev know which one(s) the user originally downloaded.
 (Odds increase for this one this year, since it could help with Marzipan apps as well.)

 - ability for users to browse all stores on any device, make a purchase, and have the app installed on a different device.
 I should be able to browse the tvOS AppStore on my Mac, buy a tvOS app and have it install on the family room Apple TV.

 - new badges on every app that indicate features/warnings, such as: age rating, whether or not the app is sandboxed, has passed an accessibility audit, if there's a complimentary macOS/iOS/watchOS/tvOS app, is on your wish list (which they need to bring back), etc. (Hat tip for the accessibility audit idea from Marco Arment on Under the Radar) (Bonus points if there are icons that indicate third party analytics and/or similar frameworks embedded).